crownstone/website/_posts/2019-12-17-sneak-preview-of-new-behaviour.md

 ---
 layout      : post
-title       : "Sneak Preview of New Behaviour" description : "Sneak Preview of New Behaviour" tags        : [] author      : picture     : attachments/blog/excellent_beurs.png
-excerpt     : "Sneak preview of new behaviour.
+title       : "Sneak Preview of New Behaviour." description : "A sneak preview of the new Crownstone behaviour.
+It controls lights lightning fast!" tags        : [] author      : picture     : attachments/blog/excellent_beurs.png excerpt     : "Sneak preview of new behaviour.
 It can control a light very fast!"
 ---
 {% include JB/setup %}

 # Sneak Preview